 pain, rejoicing in a win and learning from a loss.

-For eleven years, each and every practice and game for LuHi volleyball has ended with the players
+For twelve years, each and every practice and game for LuHi volleyball has ended with the players

 and coaches holding hands and saying a prayer of thanks.
 Thanks are given for being able to